Pidgeot/python-lnp/readme.txt

 OS X
 ----
 Installing prerequisites:
+  You'll need PyInstaller, preferably version 2.0 or later: http://www.pyinstaller.org/

-  If you have MacPorts installed, use it to install py2app.
-If you don't, open a terminal and type "easy_install py2app".
+  A simple way to install it is to open a terminal and type "sudo easy_install pyinstaller".

   You may also need to install command-line compilers; see above.

 Building:
-  Open the LNP directory in a Terminal and type "python setup.py py2app".
+  Open the LNP directory in a Terminal and type "pyinstaller lnp.spec".
 Wait for the build to finish, and you will find a new folder named dist.
 Inside that folder is the application bundle, PyLNP.

 When something goes wrong
 =========================